Isotopic tiling theory for hyperbolic surfaces: The Mapping Class Group of an Orbifold

-Any automorphism of $\pi_1(\mathcal{O})$ with conical singularities can be assigned an orientation with the expected property that all orientation-preserving automorphisms form a subgroup of index $2$ in all automorphisms~\cite{Zieschang1966}.
-In addition, type and orientation-preserving automorphisms map the elliptic generators to conjugates of elliptic generators of the same order~\cite{Zieschang1966}.
-We denote with $\Aut^+(\pi_1(\mathcal{O}))$ the subgroup of orientation and type preserving automorphisms, which contains all inner automorphisms, and with $\Out^+(\pi_1(\mathcal{O}))$ the corresponding subgroup of outer automorphisms.
-The well-known Dehn-Nielsen-Baer theorem can be generalized to $\Mod(\mathcal{O})\cong \Out^+(\pi_1(\mathcal{O}))$ \cite{Maclachlan1975}.
-We will prove the following, in much the same way, by providing an explicit isomorphism. \begin{theorem} Let $\mathcal{O}$ be a nonorientable hyperbolic orbifold.
-Then the MCG $\Mod(\mathcal{O})$ defined above is isomorphic to $\Out_t(\pi_1(\mathcal{O}))$, the group of type preserving outer automorphisms.
-If $\mathcal{O}$ is orientable, then the MCG $\Mod(\mathcal{O})$ is isomorphic to $\Out^+(\pi_1(\mathcal{O}))$, the group of orientation and type preserving automorphisms. \end{theorem} \begin{proof} We only need to worry about the nonorientable case.
-Define a morphism $\varphi: \Mod(\mathcal{O})\to \Out_t(G)$ by $\varphi(f)(\gamma):=f^*\gamma(f^*)^{-1}$ for $\gamma\in G$, where $f^*$ is the lift of $f$ defined above.
-Notice that the ambiguity of $\tilde{f}$ and therefore $f^*$ means that $\varphi$ is only defined up to inner automorphisms.
-Moreover, two isotopic maps in $\Hom(\mathcal{O})$ yield the same image in $\Out_t(G)$, so $\varphi$ is well-defined on isotopy classes.
-Indeed, we can assume w.l.o.g. that $f$ is isotopic to the identity and fixes some base point $x_0\in O_0$, and repeat the arguments found in the proof of theorem $1$ in \cite{Maclachlan1975}, with the addition of the arguments found in \cite[p.\ 152]{Zieschang1966} to conclude that we also obtain the orientation-reversing automorphisms of $G$ by the orientation-reversing lift of an orientation-reversing homeomorphism $f$.
+As mentioned above, automorphisms of $\pi_1(\mathcal{O}),$ where $\mathcal{O}$ is an orientable orbifold, can be assigned an orientation with the expected property that all orientation preserving automorphisms form a subgroup of index $2$ in all automorphisms~\cite{Zieschang1966}.
+Moreover, orientation reversing automorphisms are exactly those automorphisms that change the left hand side of the global relation \eqref{eq:globalrel} to a conjugate of its inverse, whereas orientation preserving automorphisms map it to a conjugate of itself.
+We denote with $\Aut^+(\pi_1(\mathcal{O}))$ the subgroup of orientation and type-preserving automorphisms, which contains all inner automorphisms, and with $\Out^+(\pi_1(\mathcal{O}))$ the corresponding subgroup of outer automorphisms.
+The well-known Dehn-Nielsen-Baer theorem~\cite[Theorem $8.1$]{primermcgs} can be generalized~\cite{Maclachlan1975} to show that We will prove the following, in much the same way, by providing an explicit isomorphism.
+We use the ideas outlined in a different context in a similar proof~\cite{fujiwara} as inspiration. \begin{theorem} Let $\mathcal{O}$ be a nonorientable hyperbolic orbifold, with nonorientable underlying topological space.
+Then the MCG $\Mod(\mathcal{O})$ defined above is isomorphic to $\Out_t(\pi_1(\mathcal{O}))$, the group of type-preserving outer automorphisms.
+If $\mathcal{O}$ is orientable, possibly containing mirrors, then the orientable MCG $\Mod(\mathcal{O})$ is isomorphic to $\Out^+(\pi_1(\mathcal{O}))$, the group of orientation and type-preserving automorphisms. \end{theorem} \begin{proof} The orientable case without mirrors has already been proven~\cite{Maclachlan1975}, so we focus on the other cases.
+Define a morphism $\varphi: \Mod(\mathcal{O})\to \Out_t(G)$ by $\varphi(f)(\gamma):=f^*\gamma(f^*)^{-1}$ for $\gamma\in G:=\pi_1(\mathcal{O})$, where $f^*$ is the lift of $f$ defined above.
+Notice that the ambiguity of $f_1$ in the construction of $f^*$ means that $\varphi$ is only defined up to inner automorphisms.
+Two isotopic maps in $\Hom(\mathcal{O})$ yield the same image in $\Out_t(G)$, so $\varphi$ is well-defined on isotopy classes.
+Indeed, assume that $f$ is isotopic to the identity and fixes a point $x_0\in O_0$.
+The idea is that an isotopy of $f$ gives rise to a path of homeomorphisms, which defines a path of automorphisms, as follows.
+Consider the closed loop $\lambda:[0,1]\to O$ based at $x_0$ that corresponds to the path that $x_0$ takes under the given isotopy $\varphi_t$.
+Then, by mapping a closed loop $l$ based at $x_0$ to the concatenation of first following $\lambda$ until the point $\varphi_t(x_0)$, then going around the deformed curve $\varphi_t(l)$ and back to $x_0$ along $\lambda$ we see that because $G$ and therefore its automorphism group is discrete, the image in $G$ must be constant, so the induced automorphism is inner.